Class 10 – Start Pandas

 7. Watch Next Video and Take Quiz

-Barnard B (Really looks more like an 8)
+Brian B (Really looks more like an 8)

-Your answer should be similar to but hopefully nicer than
+Your answer should nicer than

 BBBBB